-Southern Water - no objection subject to conditions (Conditions 10-13) Require surface water flows to be reduced from existing, and drainage strategy to be submitted.
+Southern Water - no objection subject to the imposition of conditions (Conditions 10-13)

+Require surface water flows to be reduced from existing, and drainage strategy to be submitted.

 Sussex Police - no objection subject to payment of financial contributions Require financial contributions to provide additional services required as a result of the development.